 Although the fundamental medieval structure has been preserved, over the centuries the Cathedral has changed its appearance many times.
-A cloister and an annex were added and during the Neoclassic period the new facade was executed.
 Over the past one hundred years different actions have continued to be carried out.
 It’s breath-taking!
 Wait until you step inside…

 There’s much to this Spanish gem.
 As a major pilgrimage centre, Santiago has in fact numerous fine churches.
 Two of the loveliest are San Fiz with peg doll-style nativity figures and Santa Maria Salome featuring a heavily pregnant Madonna.